• Disease Overview

 Microscopic (histologic) examination of affected arteries can reveal disruption of elastic fibers of affected arterial walls.

 A diagnosis of ATS requires a variety of specialized tests to assess the extent of the disease.
-Such tests include echocardiography, angiography, magnetic resonance angiography (MRA), and computed tomography (CT) scan.
+Such tests include echocardiography, angiography, magnetic resonance angiography (MRA) and computed tomography (CT) scan.
 During echocardiography, sound waves are bounced off the heart (echoes), enabling physicians to study cardiac function and motion.
 Angiographies are traditional x-rays designed to evaluate the health and function of blood vessels.
-An MRA is done with the same equipment use for magnetic resonance imaging (MRI).
-An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular structures or tissues within the body.
+An MRA is done with the same equipment used for magnetic resonance imaging (MRI).
+An MRI uses a magnetic field and radio waves to produce cross-sectional images of structures or tissues within the body.
 An MRA provides detailed information about blood vessels.
 In some cases, before the scan, an intravenous line is inserted into a vein to release a special dye (contrast).
 This contrast highlights the blood vessels, thereby enhancing the results of the scan.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.

 • < Previous section